• Skip to main content

 Caramel added to the biscuit case

-When your caramel is completely cold, arrange the banana slices in a single layer.
+When your caramel is completely cold, arrange the fresh banana slices in a single and even layer.

 Bananas on top of the caramel in the biscuit case

-Whip the cream into soft peaks and layer up on top of the banana generously - you might not need it all.
+Layer the whipped cream on top of the banana generously - you might not need it all.

 Whipped cream added to the biscuit case